Pathways for Older Adults

 Purpose of Grants

-To help people in our region age successfully and remain healthy, informed and engaged.
+To help people in our region age successfully and remain healthy, informed and engaged, be that with the help of in home care services similar to Seniors Helping Seniors of Columbus or other means.
 Grant funding is also provided to local communities to help them prepare for the aging of the population.

 Our grants to organizations working to improve quality of life for older adults typically fall into one of these general categories: